Peripli/specification/api.md

 ## Content Type

 All requests and responses defined in this specification with accompanying bodies SHOULD contain a `Content-Type` header set to `application/json`.
 If the `Content-Type` is not set, Service Brokers and Platforms MAY still attempt to process the body.
 If a Service Broker rejects a request due to a mismatched Content-Type or the body is unprocessable it SHOULD respond with `400 Bad Request`.

+## Mitigating Orphans

+Service Manager MUST also handle properly the orphan mitigation process as described in the [orphan's section](https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md#orphans) of the OSB spec.
+How this is done is an implementation detail.
+One possible way would be for the `state` of service instances to include an `OrphanMitigation` `condition` that contains a details whether orphan mitigation is required or not.
+When orphan mitigation is required, the relevant process that takes actions based on the `state` MUST take the necessary steps (keep trying to delete the resource entity) to ensure orphans are mitigated correctly.